 The Sikhs’ story is a story of a long-repressed people raised from the ashes to savor the taste of dignity and liberty for the first time in centuries.
-Under the spiritual-political revolution ushered in by the house of Guru Nanak Sahib, they learned to be the makers of their own destiny.
+Under the spiritual-political revolution ushered in by the house of Guru Nanak Sahib, they learned to be the makers of their own destinies.
 Over time the fearless and valorous attitude instilled by the Guru’s Sabad (Infinite-Wisdom) bore fruits, and Sikhs went on to establish part or full dominion over the Panjab region multiple times.
-Out of these, Banda Singh Bahadar’s brief period (1710), misls, and the Sikh rule under the Maharaja Ranjit Singh are noteworthy.

-The Guru instilled self-sovereignty taught them two things; to rule or to rebel.
-And this is the story of Maharani Jind Kaur (1817-1863), popularly known as Rani Jindan.
-She carved a name for herself in the annals of Sikh history, even though her primary identity was as the wife of Maharaja Ranjit Singh and the last Sikh sovereign’s mother, Maharaja Duleep Singh.
-Because of her stature and role, she got to be known as Rani Mai or Queen Mother by various European and native contemporary writers.
-But her fame was derived chiefly from the concern she engendered in the British, who described her as “the Messalina of the Punjab,” a seductress too rebellious to be controlled.1 Her story is a story of a great woman, both tragic and inspirational in equal measures, who fought to keep alive the royal legacy of her late husband, through her son Duleep Singh.
+The Guru instilled self-sovereignty and taught them two things; to rule or to rebel.
+This is the story of Maharani Jind Kaur (1817-1863), popularly known as Rani Jindan.
+She carved a name for herself in the annals of Sikh history, even though her primary identity was as the wife of Maharaja Ranjit Singh and the mother of the last Sikh sovereign, Maharaja Duleep Singh.
+Because of her stature and role, she came to be known as Rani Mai or Queen Mother by various European and native contemporary writers.
+But her fame was derived chiefly from the concern she engendered in the British, who described her as “the Messalina of the Punjab,” a seductress too rebellious to be controlled.1 Her story is a story of a great woman who fought to keep alive the royal legacy of her late husband through her son Duleep Singh.

-Jind Kaur was born to Manna Singh and Mataji Kaur, in village Chicharwali, of Sialkot district, Gujranwala, Sikh Empire (now Pakistan).
+Jind Kaur was born to Manna Singh and Mataji Kaur in Chicharwali village of Sialkot district, Gujranwala, Sikh Empire (now Pakistan).
 She was the third daughter of her parents.
 She was said to be very beautiful, because of which she was also named ‘Chanda’ (moon) at a young age.2 Her father, Manna Singh, was a caretaker at the royal kennel of the Lahore Darbar.
-Not much information is available about her early life because of the lack of sources.
+Not much information about her early life is available because of the lack of sources.
 Her beauty caught the attention of the Maharaja, who sought her hand from her father.
-She was married to Maharaja Ranjit Singh in 1835 at the age of 18.
+She was married to Maharaja Ranjit Singh in 1835 at 18.

-Sohan Lal Suri, the official Lahore diarist, records that a munshi (literally a secretary or clerk, but also used for a teacher) named Gobind Ram Sahai in 1838 brought the news of Jind Kaur giving birth to a child.³ On June 27, 1839, Maharaja Ranjit Singh passed away, leaving behind the throne of Lahore Darbar to a protracted struggle for control.
+Sohan Lal Suri, the official Lahore diarist, records that a munshi3 Gobind Ram Sahai in 1838 brought the news of Jind Kaur giving birth to a child.4 On 27 June 1839, Maharaja Ranjit Singh passed away, leaving behind the throne of Lahore Darbar to a protracted struggle for control.
 During this struggle, successive heirs got assassinated in a series of events.

-Maharaja Ranjit Singh was succeeded by his eldest son Maharaja Kharak Singh, who many believe was poisoned to death (5 Nov.
-1840) by Raja Dhian Singh, then Prime Minister.
+Maharaja Ranjit Singh was succeeded by his eldest son Maharaja Kharak Singh, who many believe was poisoned to death (5 November 1840) by Raja Dhian Singh, the then Prime Minister.
 Kharak Singh was followed by his son Kunwar Nau Nihal Singh.
-The latter also died within days (9 Nov.
-1840) because of a gate falling on him while returning from his father’s cremation, which points to a successful assassination.
+The latter also died within days (9 November 1840) because a gate fell on him while returning from his father’s cremation, which points to a successful assassination.
 Sher Singh, the uncle of Nau Nihal Singh and the brother of Kharak Singh, besieged Lahore with a 70,000-strong army.
 Ultimately, Chand Kaur, the wife of Kharak Singh, agreed to acknowledge Sher Singh’s claim to the throne in return for a generous settlement and safe passage, and Sher Singh was crowned on 18 January 1841.5

-Raja Hira Singh, Dhian Singh’s son, with the army and chiefs’ support, wiped out the Sandhanvalias faction.
-Shortly after, Raja Hira Singh captured the Fort of Lahore, and on 16 September 1843, the Khalsa army proclaimed minor Duleep Singh, the sovereign of the State, at the age of five years.
-Raja Hira Singh was appointed the wazir (a high-ranking political advisor or minister).
+With the army's and chiefs' support, Raja Hira Singh, Dhian Singh’s son, wiped out the Sandhanvalia faction.
+Shortly after, Raja Hira Singh captured the Fort of Lahore, and on 16 September 1843, the Khalsa army proclaimed minor Duleep Singh the sovereign of the State at the age of five years.
+Raja Hira Singh was appointed the wazir.6

-The political history of Jind Kaur begins from that date.
+The political life of Jind Kaur begins from that date.
 Gradually, she assumed the role of a de jure regent to the minor Maharaja.
-Both Hira Singh and his adviser, Pandit Jalla, did not show her the courtesy and consideration that she was entitled.
-Her establishment got put under the control of Misr Lal Singh.
+Hira Singh and his adviser, Pandit Jalla, did not show her the courtesy and consideration she was entitled to.
+Her establishment was put under the control of Misr Lal Singh.
 Jind Kaur mobilized opinion at the Darbar against the dominance of the Dogras.
 She and her brother, Jawahar Singh, pleaded with the Khalsa army panchayats (regimental committees) to banish Pandit Jalla and protect the rights of minor Duleep Singh.
-The council assured the Rani that Duleep Singh was the real king of the Punjab.
+The council assured the Rani that Duleep Singh was the real king of Punjab.
 The army panchayats treated Jind Kaur with deference and addressed her as Mai Sahib or mother of the entire Khalsa commonwealth.7

 Jind Kaur persuaded the army panchayat to overthrow Hira Singh and Pandit Jalla.
 Curtailing the position of both Hira Singh and Jalla was her first political victory.
 With the backing of the Khalsa army panchayat, she proclaimed herself the regent, which propelled her to the position of complete control of Lahore Darbar.